irondrive/andromeda-desktop-clients/README.md

 These libraries are dynamically linked and must be available at runtime.
 On Windows this means the folders containing the DLLs for each library must be in your $PATH.
-Some other dependencies will be fetched by cmake and built in-tree.
+Some other dependencies will be fetched by cmake and built in-tree (see FetchContent_Declare).

 ### Supported Platforms